 All electricity that enters your home goes through your circuit breaker box.
 The power then splits into individual branch circuits.
 These circuits are made up of the wires that run through each room or to a certain area, like the garage.
 A circuit breaker (or fuse) is the device that protects the circuit.

-- Larger items, like hairdryers and toasters, require 20 amps.
+- Larger items, like hairdryers and toasters, require 20 amps

+If you have a circuit breaker that won’t stay on, you definitely need a professional electrician to check the problem, and you may need a dedicated circuit for that appliance.
 You might purchase a new appliance and then discover the problem.
 The garage circuit for your new welder might not be able to handle the load.
 If you are remodeling your home or business, adding a heavy-duty electrical appliance, or just need more outlets, you may need new dedicated circuits.